msalem2/fuel-plugin-scaleio-cinder-1/README.md

 ScaleIO is a software-only solution that uses existing servers' local disks and LAN to create a virtual SAN that has all the benefits of external storage—but at a fraction of cost and complexity.
 ScaleIO utilizes the existing local internal storage and turns it into internal shared block storage.

-The following diagram shows the plugin high level architecture:
+The following diagram shows the plugin's high level architecture:

 ![ScaleIO Fuel plugin high level architecture](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/blob/master/documentation/images/fuel-plugin-scaleio-cinder-1.png)

-From the figure we can see that we need the following OpenStack Services/Roles:
+From the figure we can see that we need the following OpenStack roles and services:

 Service/Role Name | Description | Installed in |